 Do you need bath re-enamelling or bath resurfacing?
-When you notice your bath is looking dull, sticky, or has chips, resurfacing the entire surface is recommended.
-At Surface Doctor Merton, we specialize in restoring your bath to its original condition, with minimal disruption to your bathroom.
+If your bath surface is dull, sticky, or has several chips, restoring the entire surface is the best solution.
+At Surface Doctor Merton, we offer professional bath restoration to make your bath look brand new again, with no disruption to your bathroom.
 Give me a call now to learn more about how I can restore your bath to its best condition.

 With bath re-enamelling (or resurfacing), we apply a new surface to your bath, making it look brand new once again.
-The re-enamelling is performed right in your bathroom, avoiding any need to alter your bath setup.
-The enamel I apply fully cures within 24 hours, so your bath will be ready to use by the next day.
+This is all done in your bathroom so there is no messing with your bath installation or anything like that.
+The special enamel I use hardens and cures in 24 hours, ensuring your bath is ready for use the following day.
 When I re-enamel a bath, as part of the process I will fill in any chip repairs, scratch repairs, etc., that need to be done so that when the new enamel is sprayed on, the surface will be smooth again.
-I offer resurfacing services for cast-iron, metal, and acrylic baths.
-The entire procedure takes just one day, making it a quicker and more affordable option than replacing your bath.
-I stand behind my bath resurfacing work with a 12-month guarantee.
+I can resurface all cast-iron and metal baths, and also acrylic baths.
+In just a single day, your bath will be resurfaced, providing a quicker and more economical solution than full replacement.
+You can trust my bath resurfacing, which comes with a 12-month guarantee.

 There’s no need to remove your bath or deal with complicated transport, as all of my resurfacing work is done in-situ.
-I complete all resurfacing in just one day in your bathroom, ensuring minimal disruption for you.
-Vitreous enamel is a unique process where powdered glass is fused to the surface of the bath at extremely high temperatures in a kiln.
-Due to the extreme heat required, this service can’t be done in-situ, and few companies offer it these days.
+By working in-situ, I minimize disruption to you—only needing one day of work in your bathroom before I’m done.
+You may be familiar with Vitreous enamel, a specialized process where powdered glass is fused to the bath’s surface in a high-temperature kiln.
+Vitreous enamel resurfacing requires extreme heat, which means it can’t be done in-situ and is rarely offered by companies now.

 1. I will mask up the bathroom and areas surrounding your bath thoroughly to prepare them for the procedure.

-The restored surface of your bath will remain in excellent condition for many years.
+After resurfacing, your bath will have a lasting, smooth, and shiny finish for years.
 I’ll provide guidance on how to clean the surface, keeping it as shiny and smooth as possible.
-Rest assured, all of my work is guaranteed for 12 months, offering you complete peace of mind.
+I provide a 12-month guarantee on all of my work, ensuring your satisfaction.

 2) Please provide pictures of the damage.

-3) Your quote will be sent to you immediately.
+3) I’ll have your quote sent out to you without delay.

 That’s all there is to it!
 I can handle all your repair needs in Merton.